stylekit/stylekit.github.io/_posts/2017-02-05-Xcode-and-spm.md

     ]
 )
 ```
-👆 basically adds Swift-utils as a third Party framework in your project

 4. Terminal: ``swift build`` 👈 downloads the dependencies from github and builds binaries (aka .framework)
 5. Terminal: ``swift package generate-xcodeproj`` 👈  Creates an XCode project that has .framework files
 6. XCode: Open the .xcodeproj file file -> Target -> Cocoa app